December 2014 - Gadgets Galore!

 It also has a huge number of other features including rapid stills firing, fast frame rates for video and amazing image quality.
 I put up some footage on our HD TV this morning and was blown away by the clarity.
 Learning how to render out footage for best playback is essential though.

 Here is a time lapse video from the HD Hero 4 taken at night using the amazing "night lapse" mode.
 This is 10 hours of time lapse compressed into just 40 seconds of really cool footage:

 If you want to know how I got the Go Pro HD Hero 4 to run overnight, through frost and a bit of rain for 10 hours, you can read about it, including settings used here:

 Just for fun, I lined up all of the Go Pro HD Hero cameras ranging from the original HD Hero through to the HD Hero 4.
 I then compared both sound and image quality from each.
 They have come a long way!

 You can also see some very nice footage from the Go Pro in the Feiyu-Tech Gimbal review later.

 Feiyu-Tech G3 Ultra Gimbal for Go Pro HD Hero Cameras

 What incredible footage!

-The Feiyu Tech Gimbal is one great addition to your Go Pro HD Hero cameras and I have had a lot of fun with this too.
-I was lucky enough to head down to the South of France for a week with the family where I put all three products through their paces in Cannes, Nice, Monte Carlo and finishing up in Paris.
+The Feiyu Tech Gimbal is one great addition to your Go Pro HD Hero cameras.
+I have had a lot of fun with this too.
+I was lucky enough to head down to the South of France for a week with the family where I put all three products through their paces.
+We went to Cannes, Nice, Monte Carlo and finishing up in Paris.